joric/bluetosis/README.md

 Bluetooth firmware for the Mitosis keyboard (right half runs Bluetooth client and Gazell host simultaneously)

+## Disclaimer

+There's no added security in this firmware (yet).
+Gazel protocol uses hardcoded 32-bit ID's (0x01020304 and 0x05060708 for the left and the right halves).
+Even if you change them in the code they could be bruteforced.
+There's a better solution for split keyboards, that uses nrf52832 hardware (NOT Mitosis compatible), and BLE-UART with 128-bit UUID, see [BlueMicro_BLE](https://github.com/jpconstantineau/BlueMicro_BLE).

 ## Precompiled Firmware

 Bluetosis firmware does NOT come with the softdevice because it would violate Nordic redistribution terms, download